-PLAYERS ARE REMINDED THAT THEY MUST CALL OUT THE SCORE ON EVERY SERVE!
-When an official is present on the court there will be one warning to the server for not clearly calling the score before each point.
+Players are reminded that they must call out the score on every serve.
+When an official is present on the court, there will be one warning to the server for not clearly calling the score before each point.
 After that, there will be a one-point penalty each time the score is not called.

-In the State Tournament, the higher seeded high school is responsible for contacting the appropriate assignor to obtain an official for each match up to an including the Sectional Finals.
+In the State Tournament, the higher seeded high school is responsible for contacting the appropriate assignor to obtain an official for each match up to, and including, the Section Finals.
 For preliminary games, the higher seeded school will pay the official, and the lower seeded school will pay transportation expenses.
 When the match is played at a neutral site, the schools shall share the cost of the official(s).